-A common feature of the expanding city in late nineteenth-century America was developing a downtown central business area.
+A common feature of the expanding city in the latter half of nineteenth-century America was developing a downtown central business area.
 These downtown sections usually contained retail and wholesale establishments, office buildings, banks, and financial houses.
-Invariably by the 1880s, they also contained a retailing innovation called the department store.
+Invariably by the 1880s, they also included a retailing innovation called the department store.

 Although thousands of shoppers hailed the convenience of purchasing various goods under one roof, there was widespread opposition to the department store.
-It came primarily from three groups: small and middle-sized retail merchants located outside the central business districts, real estate men with holdings in the outlying areas, and some labor unions that objected to department store labor policies.
-These critics of the big stores charged them with fraudulent advertising, monopolistic practices, driving the small man out of business, and pauperizing labor.
-In-state after state, organizations of retail merchants pressured legislatures and city councils to enact punitive legislation against their competitors.
+It came primarily from small and middle-sized retail merchants outside the central business districts, real estate men with holdings in the outlying areas, and some labor unions that objected to department store labor policies.
+These critics of the big stores charged them with fraudulent advertising, monopolistic practices, driving the small man out of business, and pauperizing (impoverishing) labor.
+Organizations of retail merchants pressured legislatures and city councils to enact punitive legislation against their competitors.

 The movement against the department store was particularly intensive in Chicago, where several department stores had appeared during the 1880s and 1890s.
 Like Marshall Field and Company, Carson, Pirie, Scott, and Company, the Mandel Brothers expanded stores formerly specializing in dry goods.
-For instance, Carson, Pirie, Scott had originally featured imported dress goods and linens but expanded to begin selling shoes in 1881; Marshall Field introduced furniture in 1896.
+For instance, Carson, Pirie, Scott originally featured imported dress goods and linens but expanded to sell shoes in 1881; Marshall Field introduced furniture in 1896.
 Mandel Brothers opened an art department in 1883.
-Huge variety stores, such as The Fair Department Store and Seigel, Cooper and Company, which sold goods ranging from children's toys and kitchen equipment to fancy groceries and baby carriages, also began to appear in the downtown district in the 1890s.
+A wide variety of stores, such as The Fair Department Store and Seigel, Cooper and Company, which sold goods ranging from children's toys and kitchen equipment to fancy groceries and baby carriages, also began appearing in the downtown district in the 1890s.

 As streetcar lines spread throughout the city, these downtown stores expanded their operations and volume of business.
 Correspondingly, there was a decline in retail business in other city sections, especially on Clark Street, Madison Street, Milwaukee Avenue, Blue Island Avenue, and Cottage Grove Avenue north of Thirty-ninth Street.
 From 1877 to 1896, land values in these areas decreased steadily while those in the central business area rose 700%.

-In the Panic of 1893 (financial depression), the outlying retail businesses were hurt even further by department store competition.
-More than half the state's depression business failures were mercantile and commercial enterprises.
-The number doubled from 1892 to 1893.
-The peak year was 1896 when 817 Illinois trading and commercial firms went into bankruptcy (fewer failures among manufacturing concerns).
-The large Chicago department stores, however, continued to prosper.
-Significantly, many new urban transportation lines were built between 1894 and 1898, a development that undoubtedly bore a relationship to the growth of the department store business.
+In the Panic of 1893 (world financial depression), department store competition further hurt the outlying retail businesses.
+Over half the state's depression business failures were mercantile and commercial enterprises, and the number doubled from 1892 to 1893.
+The peak year was 1896, when 817 Illinois trading and commercial firms went bankrupt (fewer failures among manufacturing concerns).
+The prominent Chicago department stores, however, continued to prosper.
+Significantly, many new urban transportation lines were built between 1894 and 1898, a development that undoubtedly related to the growth of the department store business.

-NOTE: The "Loop" is the 1.79-mile long circuit of elevated rail that forms the hub of the Chicago transit 'L' system.
-The Loop opened for passenger service on October 3, 1897. ("EL" refers to New York City's elevated transit system.)
+The "Loop" is the 1.79-mile long circuit of elevated rail that forms the hub of the Chicago transit 'L' system.
+The Loop opened for passenger service on October 3, 1897. ('L' refers to New York City's elevated transit system.)

 To obtain relief from the ruinous competition of the department store, merchants throughout the city began forming associations to push for punitive and regulatory legislation.
-In February of 1897, forty organizations formed the Cook County Businessmen's Association.
-C.F.
+In February 1897, forty organizations formed the Cook County Businessmen's Association, and C.F.
 Gillman, head of the West Side business group, was elected president.

 The Chicago Federation of Labor agreed to work with the association because of the anti-union stance of the department stores and their employment of child labor.
 Several real estate men, including Marvin Farr, president of the Chicago Real Estate Board, also participated.

-From the beginning, the organized agitation against department stores was political; the retail business organizations sought protection for themselves through punitive legislation against their large competitors.
+Initially, the organized agitation against department stores was political; the retail business organizations sought protection through punitive legislation against their large competitors.
 The chief proponent of such legislation was Congressman William Lorimer, Cook County Republican boss.
 Some of the loudest complaints about unfair department store competition came from the West Side, Lorimer's main bailiwick.
 It was significant that a machine politician, rather than a municipal reform organization, adopted the issue.
-The reform-oriented Civic Federation talked about appointing a committee to investigate the problem but never acted.
+The reform-oriented Civic Federation discussed appointing a committee to investigate the problem but never acted.
 Lorimer's willingness to become involved in the matter reflects the local and particularistic base of the urban political machine, which rested upon ward and precinct institutions.
 Small retail merchants often ran for municipal office under machine auspices, while many others benefited from connections with the ward organization.

-Municipal reformers had a very different orientation and were concerned with eliminating the local and particularistic forces that supported the machine.
-They wanted to reorganize urban life, using as their model the rationalized and systematized business corporation with a vertical administrative decision-making structure.
-With its great variety of goods, the department store's ability to draw people from throughout the city and its efficient workforce and departments was undoubtedly attractive to the reformers and corresponded to their ideal for the city.
-It should not be surprising that among those active in the Municipal Voters' League, Chicago's chief reform organization at the turn of the century, were Henry G. Selfridge, second in line at Marshall Field and Company, and John V. Farwell, Jr., one of the city's leading dry goods merchants.
+Municipal reformers had a different orientation and were concerned with eliminating the local and particularistic forces supporting the machine.
+They wanted to reorganize urban life, using the rationalized and systematized business corporation with a vertical administrative decision-making structure as their model.
+With its great variety of goods, the department store's ability to draw people from throughout the city and its efficient workforce and departments was undoubtedly attractive to the reformers and corresponded to their ideals of the city.
+It should not be surprising that among those active in the Municipal Voters' League, Chicago's chief reform organization at the turn of the century were Henry G. Selfridge, second in line at Marshall Field and Company, and John V. Farwell, Jr., one of the city's leading dry goods merchants.
 It is also significant that the Municipal Voters' League consistently endorsed representatives of large businesses, rather than small ones, for seats on the city council.

 However, during the next two months, legislative interest in the anti-department store issue declined markedly as politicians and the press became involved in the struggle over controversial traction bills.
 Downstate opposition to the department store bills also began to develop.
 Although Cook County Assemblymen from both parties supported the measure, downstate members were suspicious of any legislation emanating from Chicago.
 As the Chicago Dry Goods Reporter noted, "In no other city of Illinois does the department store exist as it is in Chicago, and nowhere else does the small merchant so severely feel its competition.
-Until this evil... becomes more widespread, it is not probable that many State legislatures will take it into serious consideration."
+Until this evil becomes more widespread, it is unlikely that many State legislatures will take it seriously."

 Public opposition to the bill also appeared.
 "The great consuming public has no quarrel with an institution which it believes to have been instrumental in reducing the cost of living," commented the Dry Goods Reporter.
-Furthermore, the charges made against the department stores concerning mistreatment of labor, fraudulent advertising, and false pricing were also applicable to the smaller retail specialty shops.
-And, finally, rural legislators realized that, in many ways, the department store was merely a larger version of the country general store.
-Legislation that hit at one because of its variety of goods might conceivably be used against the other unless mere size is made the determining point for condemnation, a point of doubtful constitutionality.
+Furthermore, the charges against the department stores concerning mistreatment of labor, fraudulent advertising, and false pricing were also applicable to the smaller retail specialty shops.
+And finally, rural legislators realized that, in many ways, the department store was merely a larger version of the country general store.
+Legislation that hit at one because of its variety of goods might conceivably be used against the other unless sheer size is made the determining point for condemnation, a matter of doubtful constitutionality.